Modern aloo tikki

 • Once potatoes are golden brown on both sides, spread them on plates.
 Serve toped them with peas, yoghurt, tamarind chutney and onions.

-Notes: in India aloo tikki are an explosion of many flavours.
+Notes: In India aloo tikki are an explosion of many flavours.
 For a more authentic experience, add pomegranate seeds and chickpeas fried in oil with garam masala and lime powder (or green mango powder).